rutkowski-tomasz/aws-url-shortener/README.md

 A serverless URL shortener built on AWS.
 This project aims to demonstrate a practical implementation of a serverless architecture for a URL shortening service.
 It leverages the power of cloud computing to provide reliable, scalable and lightning-fast API endpoints to shorten any URL.

+In real world scenario all the projects would probably be managed as separate repositories.
+However I wanted to showcase how you can utilize best-for-the-job technology and manage everything from business logic to infrastructure in code.

 # 🏙️ Architecture

 ![Architecture Diagram](assets/link-shortener.phase1.drawio.svg)